-Ostomy and Urological Supplies
+Ostomy, Urological, and Wound Care Supplies

-Inside your Home Region's Service Area, we cover ostomy and urological supplies prescribed in accord with our soft goods formulary and Medicare guidelines at no charge.
+Inside your Home Region's Service Area, we cover ostomy, urological, and wound care supplies prescribed in accord with our soft goods formulary and Medicare guidelines at no charge.
 We select the vendor, and coverage is limited to the standard supply that adequately meets your medical needs.